 ZHPP fosters and facilitates children to become lifelong learners through exploration, discovery, imagination, and creativity.

-In partnership with family and community, we provide a developmentally appropriate, nurturing, and secure setting promoting each child’s unique ability to reach his or her social, intellectual, and academic potential.
+In partnership with family and community, we provide a developmentally appropriate, nurturing, and secure setting promoting each child’s unique ability to reach their social, intellectual, and academic potential.

 - The purpose of Zion’s Hill Preschool Program is to provide a center for the education of preschool children.